 I did the same for the inkpot, but I started with blue, followed by red and then yellow.

 You can fill in the way you like.
 No matter how you fill, it will look beautiful.

 Step 8: Fitting the LEDs

-Take your base and route the wires through the pre drilled holes and connect the LEDs along with the appropriate resistors according to the picture above. ( I drew the diagram using mouse, so please forgive me for the crappy quality.)
+Take your base and route the wires through the pre drilled holes and connect the LEDs along with the appropriate resistors according to the picture above. ( I drew the diagram using a mouse, so please forgive me for the crappy quality.)
 I did not solder anything, just twisted the wires and it works perfectly fine.
 But if you want to, go ahead and solder the wires.

 The blue and red LEDs will go inside the holes and will sit just below the light bulb and the ink pot.
-This will give the glowing effect where the two glass surfaces and wood meets.
+This will give the glowing effect where the two glass surfaces and the wood meets.

 The white LEDs will be the main lights for our lamp.
 Use enameled copper wire to connect these LEDs as they will become almost invisible when our lamp is complete.
 (Use sandpaper to scrape the enamel coating from the wire.)